AceBurgundy/CleanJS/README.md

 **VS Code Tip:**

-For a more enjoyable development experience in VS Code, install the "Inline HTML" extension.
-This allows you to write your component templates directly within your JavaScript files, providing a seamless workflow.
+For a more enjoyable development experience in VS Code, install the extension, "Inline HTML".
+This allows syntax highlighting for you html templates directly within your JavaScript files, providing a seamless workflow.

 ### Features